List of gay icons: Elton John

 Sir Elton Hercules John, famously known as Elton John, is perhaps one of the most famous, publicly queer musicians of all time.
 During 1976, he announced publicly that he was bisexual and remained open about his sexuality to present day, happily married to his husband David Furnish since 2014.
 Aside from his musical career, he is also the founder of the Elton John AIDS Foundation which was created to give support and aide to those in need as well as to "prevent infections, fight stigma and provide treatment with love, compassion and dignity for the most vulnerable groups affected by HIV around the world".

 Lea Salonga

-Lea Salonga is a Filipina singer, actress, and columnist who rose to international recognition for originating the role of Kim in the original West End and Broadway productions of Miss Saigon and becoming the first Asian actress to win a Tony Award.
-She has actively supported the LGBT community for many years.
-In 2011, The Advocate called her a "major gay icon" for being "very vocal in her support for LGBT equality, both here and in her native Philippines."
+In 2011, The Advocate called Lea Salonga a "major gay icon" for being "very vocal in her support for LGBT equality, both here [the U.S.] and in her native Philippines."

 The song "Reflection," which she sang in Disney's Mulan (1998), has become viewed as an anthem for queer audiences.
-On 12 October 2009, during a benefit concert held at The Philippine Center's Kalayaan Hall for the victims of Typhoon Ondoy, Salonga referenced the National Equality March in Washington, D.C. and stated, "I believe that every single human being has the fundamental right to marry whoever they want."
+On October 12, 2009, during a benefit concert for victims of Typhoon Ondoy, Salonga referenced the National Equality March in Washington, D.C., and firmly stated, "I believe that every single human being has the fundamental right to marry whoever they want."
+In February 2016, Salonga publicly criticized Filipino politician and former professional boxer Manny Pacquiao for his views on homosexuality and same-sex marriage.
+Over the course of decades, Salonga has spoken and performed at several fundraising events for HIV/AIDS.